-The Company accounts for stock-based compensation expense related to stock options granted to employees and members of its board of directors by estimating the fair value of each stock option on the date of grant using the Black-Scholes options-pricing model, net of estimated forfeitures.
+The Company accounts for stock-based compensation expense related to stock options granted to employees and members of its board of directors by estimating the fair value of each stock option on the date of grant using the Black-Scholes options-pricing model.
 For awards subject to service-based vesting conditions, stock-based compensation expense is recognized over the vesting period using the straight-line method.
 The fair value of restricted stock units is determined by the closing market price of the Company's common stock on the date of grant and is also recognized over the vesting period using the straight-line method.

-For performance-based awards to employees (i) the fair value of the award is determined on the grant date, (ii) the Company assesses the probability of the individual milestones under the award being achieved and (iii) the fair value of the shares subject to the milestone is expensed over the service period commencing once management believes the performance criteria is probable of being met.
+For performance-based awards to employees (i) the fair value of the award is determined on the grant date, (ii) the Company assesses the probability of the individual milestones under the award being achieved, and (iii) the fair value of the shares subject to the milestone is expensed over the service period commencing once management believes the performance criteria is probable of being met.

 The Company also accounts for equity instruments issued to non-employees using a fair value approach under ASC Subtopic 505-50, Equity-Based Payments to Non-Employees.
-The Company values equity instruments and stock options granted using the Black-Scholes option-pricing model.
-The value of non-employee stock-based compensation is subject to periodic adjustments as the underlying equity instruments vest and is recognized as an expense over the term of the related financing or the period over which services are received.
+The Company adjusts the values of the restricted stock units and stock options granted based on the underlying Company stock price at the end of each quarter.
+Stock options adjustments are made via the Black-Scholes option-pricing model.
+The adjusted value of non-employee stock-based compensation is recognized as an expense over the period over which services are received.